MollyZhang/LinuxFix/README.md

 # LinuxFix
-This repository contains various "fixes" that I found online for different problems, I save them in one repo because it's nice to have them in one place and be able to look up in future or share with other people easily
+This repository contains various "fixes" for different problems, I save them in one repo because it's nice to have them in one place to look up in future or to share with other people easily.